autonity/docs.autonity.org/networks/mainnet/bridge.md

 ## Bridge USDC from Polygon to Autonity

-Simply navigate to the USDC Bridge Frontend UI URL [https://usdc-frontend-autonity.vercel.app/ ](https://usdc-frontend-autonity.vercel.app/).
+Simply navigate to the USDC Bridge Frontend UI URL (see [Resource links](/networks/mainnet/bridge.html#resource-links)).
 Connect your wallet and execute the bridge transfer on the UI.

 Note that there will be 2 transactions - 1 to approve a spending cap on the USDC token contract, 1 to execute the bridge transfer over to Autonity.